FasterXML/jackson-databind/README.md

     // }

 Tree Model can be more convenient than data-binding, especially in cases where structure is highly dynamic, or does not map nicely to Java classes.

-## Brief detour: Javadocs!

-At this point you may want to have a peek at databinding [Javadocs](http://fasterxml.github.com/jackson-databind/javadoc/2.0.0/).

 ## 5 minute tutorial: Streaming parser, generator